rohanchanani/raspberry-pi-gpu/lab/README.md

 	uint32_t handle;
 };
 ```
-The top of the struct holds any buffers your program needs.
+- Program Buffers: The top of the struct holds any buffers your program needs.
 For example, a matrix multiplication might have 3 2D arrays, for the two input matrices and the single output matrix.
-Next, is the `code` array.
-Although the QPU uses 64-bit/8-byte instructions, the vc4asm assembler we use outputs these instructions as an array of 32-bit values, so we store them as such.
-Next, is the 2D `unif` array.
-Uniforms are parameters your QPU kernel can read and use.
+- The `code` array: Although the QPU uses 64-bit/8-byte instructions, the vc4asm assembler we use outputs these instructions as an array of 32-bit values, so we store them as such.
+- The 2D `unif` array: Uniforms are parameters your QPU kernel can read and use.
 For example, you almost always need to pass the GPU address and size of the input/output array(s) as uniforms so that your QPU kernel knows where and how much to read from/write to.
 When you schedule your program to run on multiple QPUs, each QPU gets its own uniforms array, so you can (and often should) vary your uniforms by QPU when running on multiple QPUs.
-The `unif_ptr` array holds the GPU base address of the `unif` array for each QPU - this is what will ultimately get passed to the scheduler to launch each QPU.
-The first word of the `mail` array is the GPU address of the `code` array, and the second word is the GPU address of the base of the 2D `unif` array.
-Finally, the handle is what's returned by the mailbox `mem_alloc` call to allocate memory on the GPU - more details later.
+- The `unif_ptr` array: This holds the GPU base address(es) of the `unif` array for each QPU - this is what will ultimately get passed to the scheduler to launch each QPU.
+- The `mail` array: The first word of the `mail` array is the GPU address of the `code` array, and the second word is the GPU address of the base of the 2D `unif` array.
+- `handle`: The handle is what's returned by the mailbox `mem_alloc` call to allocate memory on the GPU.

 Below is the struct GPU we use for the Deadbeef program:
 ```c
 struct GPU
 {